 Before we look at the best practices in detail, we should look at landing page definitions.
 Not everyone knows this jargon and actually, there's no simple answer.

-Anything referred to as a landing page is intended to maximise conversion of visitors to a page or series of pages towards lead or sale.
+Anything referred to as a landing page is intended to maximize the conversion of visitors to a page or series of pages towards a sale.

 Most typically, the outcome is conversion to action, typically data capture where a site visitor fills in an online form to generate a marketing lead.

 Landing page goals

 Effective landing pages are those that meet their objectives, so let's start with typical objectives.
 Often, it is thought that response is everything - so objectives are not thought through, but this can lead to data capture pages that are too simple.